 Each member of the Council shall have one vote, the Chairman shall have a casting vote in the event of a tie, co-opted members shall not be entitled to vote.
-The Council shall normally meet as and when necessary but at least two times in a Club year.
+The Council shall normally meet as and when necessary but at least twice in each Club year.
 Seven Council members are required to form a quorum.
 The Council shall have power to fill any vacancy should one occur.